 The Future of Art in the River

-The newer forms of art popping up along the river are different from their not-so-legal predecessor and are often facilitated by river organizations.
+The newer forms of art popping up along the river are different from their not-so-legal predecessors and are often facilitated by river organizations.
 Clockshop, an arts organization based out of Elysian Valley, has commissioned artist Michael Parker's project "The Unfinished," an excavation of an obelisk carved out of the asphalt in an industrial lot next to the river.
-Artist Lauren Bon and Metabolic Studio are currently working on "La Noria", a large 60-foot functional water wheel that will be built in the river near the Los Angeles Historic State Park.
+Artist Lauren Bon and Metabolic Studio are currently working on "La Noria", a large 60-foot functional water wheel that will be built in the river near Los Angeles Historic State Park.
 Graffiti artists have also been able to collaborate with river organizations to bring art to the river.
-In 2007, Man One and the Friends of the L.A.
+In 2007, Man One and Friends of the L.A.
 River (FoLAR) partnered to bring the "Meeting of Styles" to the river.
 Over the span of two days, the event brought more than 200 local and international graffiti artists to paint in the river near the Arroyo Seco Confluence.
-Graffiti artists had transformed the grey walls with kaleidoscopic colors and images of colorful characters and scenes inspired by the city.
+Graffiti artists transformed the grey walls with kaleidoscopic colors and images of colorful characters and scenes inspired by the city.
 One mural paid homage to the wildlife of the river and featured a green spotted pacific tree frog and a grey and white egret next to a storm drain cover and a city worker dressed in orange.
-The legally permitted murals were eventually buffed out following threats of hefty fines by Gloria Molina whose spokesperson, Roxane Marquez, was reported saying that they were "a public nuisance and potential safety hazard".
+The legal murals were eventually buffed out following threats of hefty fines by Gloria Molina whose spokesperson, Roxane Marquez, was reported saying that they were "a public nuisance and potential safety hazard".

 Man One and FoLAR continue to work together on projects, including a live painting that will be auctioned at this year's FoLAR Fandango in October.
 They are also working on securing permits for a self-funded mural by Man One called "#FacesLA," that will feature portraits of Angelenos.
 Clockshop has also made efforts to bring graffiti artists to the river through their Con/Safos project, a collaboration between L.A.-based artist, Rafa Esparza and Self Help Graphics, an East Los Angeles community arts center.
 Esparza and his father built two intersecting adobe walls at the Bowtie Project that will feature the work of graffiti artists, painters and sculptors throughout the year.
 So far, Con/Safos has hosted the work of L.A. graffiti artists Roach and Leo Limon, who is known for the L.A.
 River Catz, cat faces he started painting on storm drain covers in the river more than 35 years ago.
 Most recently, the L.A.
-Public Art Biennial, which just received $1 million in funds from Bloomberg Philanthropies, plans to bring the work of 15 multidisciplinary artists to the river although artists have yet to be chosen.
+Public Art Biennial, which just received $1 million in funds from Bloomberg Philanthropies, plans to bring the work of 15 multidisciplinary artists to the river, although artists have yet to be chosen.
 The project aims to use the art as a platform to bring attention to the issue of water conservation.

 "Graffiti artists have been wanting to be at that table [planning for the future of the river] all these years.
 When we planned 'The Meeting of Styles,' that was one action that we took as graffiti artists to say we want to be a part of this river and its future and we were denied," said Man One.
 "River organizations want artists to be involved but the issue is working with the city because they are the ones that hold the permits and funding for the projects and that hasn't happened."